 The board runs the foundation.
 Employees, contractors, volunteers and/or trainees may perform activities for the foundation.
 The board can operate remotely but is in the last instance the decision-making body.
 The Dutch 'Governance Code Cultuur' is a useful instrument for good governance.

-Who disposes of the capital and is liable?
+Who has the capital to his/her disposal and is liable?

 A foundation may make a profit, but payments must have a non-commercial or social end in mind.
 The payment of a salary, fee or remunerations for expenses is not the same as paying a settlement.
 Besides, the foundation is a legal personality with legal entity.
 This means that members of the board are responsible for the foundation but are not personally liable.
 Creditors can lay claim to the possessions of the foundation, but not to the bank accounts or possessions of the members of the board.
 In the event of improper administration or mismanagement, however, the members of the board can be held personally liable.